Writing Reflection Statements

 Begin the

-reflection statement for each section (group of artifacts) with your
+reflection statement page for each section (group of artifacts) with your

-explanation of what you are illustrating in terms of your knowledge
+explanation of what competencies you are illustrating in that

 clear at all points what artifact you are discussing and which of

-the portfolio requirements (e.g. "library research paper," etc.) the
+the portfolio requirement (e.g. "library research paper," etc.) the

 artifact illustrates.
 Do not assume your reader knows what you are